What You Need to Know About Geneticist

 - Research Geneticist

-In the United States, there were 38,700 jobs for Geneticist in 2016.
+In 2016, there was an estimated number of 38,700 jobs in the United States for Geneticist.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Geneticist by 2026.
-There will be an estimated 3,700 positions for Geneticist per year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Geneticist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.